pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 RX output will match the Devo standard EATR independently of the input configuration AETR, RETA... unless on OpenTX 2.3.3+ you use the "Disable channel mapping" feature on the GUI.

-Basic telemetry is available if RX supports it: TX_RSSI, A1 and A2
+Basic telemetry is available if RX supports it: TX_RSSI, A1 (set the ratio to 12.7) and A2 (set the ratio to 12.7)

 Bind procedure using serial:
 - With the TX off, put the binding plug in and power on the RX (RX LED slow blink), then power it down and remove the binding plug.
 Receiver should now be in autobind mode.